 Without conscientious buying decisions, all the work you do on the home front will be for naught.
 The good news is that Keurig does use some suppliers with environmentally-friendly harvesting practices.
 You just need to do a little research.

 Fortunately, most companies that harvest their beans ethically are very open about sharing these policies directly on the packaging.
 Buy from the right people, and you can be sure that you’re not harming the environment with your coffee habit.
+We recommend Glory Brew compostable K-cups, which are certified by the Rainforest Alliance.

 It’s better if you can stick to mugs or invest in a decent reusable thermos for when you need to take your coffee with you on the road.